-Advisory: Mathematics 115 or one year of high school algebra.
+Advisory: Mathematics 115 or Placement exam.

 Students learn the scientific, social, political, and economic aspects associated with their chemical environment.
 Fundamental chemical principles are developed and then applied to various topics of interest involving the student's life or environment.
 Topics covered include but are not limited to energy and fuels, nuclear chemistry, environmental chemistry, forensic chemistry, nutrition and health, household products, drugs, and poisons.
 In the laboratory students will learn general procedures used by chemists and be introduced to the uncertainty involved in such operations.